-To run the Node.js task, the Node.js capabilitymust be present on your local or remote agents (see below).
+To run the Node is task, the Node is capability must be present on your local or remote agents (see below).

 Node.js can be used to execute any custom Node.js scripts or applications.
 To do so, enter the path of the script to execute in the task configuration, and optionally define additional arguments to pass.